mjoeb/ecommerce/README.md

 ### things to do

-- need to add more responsiveness
+- now responsive
-- footer problem
+- need for good style in toggle menu